Covid 19 coronavirus: New cluster identified in Matamata, hospitality workers test positive

 There are 63 new cases of coronavirus in New Zealand today, bringing the total number to 514.

-The Covid-19 cluster in Matamata follows that of Hamilton's Atawhai Assisi Rest Home, which has 11 confirmed cases of the virus.
+The Covid-19 cluster in Matamata follows that in Hamilton's Atawhai Assisi Rest Home, which has 11 confirmed cases.

 A staff member of the Redoubt Bar and Eatery in Matamata has tested positive for coronavirus, the bar posted on social media, four days after it shut its doors for lockdown.